 In December 2012, Swarthmore College announced a gift totaling $50 million, the largest gift in its more than 150-year history, from renowned alumnus and philanthropist Eugene Lang '38.
 This gift, his largest to the College, will result in new engineering and science facilities and help to extend connections between the College's engineering program and many of the other disciplines that comprise liberal arts education, a critical aspect of the College's strategic plan, adopted in December 2011.
 The plan provides leadership in the global reinterpretation of the liberal arts as it supports the integration of academic rigor and creativity, intentional community, and engagement in the world.

-This new building will be named Maxine Frank Singer ’52 Hall.
-Naming the building (formerly referred to as the BEP, or Biology, Engineering, and Psychology building) in Singer's honor was proposed by the family of Eugene Lang ’38 H’81.
+This new building, Maxine Frank Singer ’52 Hall, is named in Singer's honor by the family of Eugene Lang ’38 H’81.
 Lang believed that engineering, when in conversation with other disciplines, plays a crucial role in the expansion and application of knowledge.
 He made this gift in part to continue the historic and unique vision that inspired the College's founders to include engineering as part of the curriculum in 1871-72, the College's third academic year.
 Today, Swarthmore is one of only nine premier liberal arts colleges with a dedicated engineering program.

-Download the Singer Hall Summary to learn more about the project including a: design overview, environmental sustainability, landscape design, construction schedule and related projects.
-Download the document October 2018 Project Summary [pdf].
+Download the Singer Hall Summary to learn more about the project including a design overview, environmental sustainability, landscape design, construction schedule, and related projects: October 2018 Project Summary [pdf].